odinuv/web/en/apv/walkthrough/javascript/index.md

 [vanilla JavaScript](http://vanilla-js.com/) -- this page tries to explain that a JS library like jQuery is not always needed).
-The importance of jQuery and similar [facade](https://en.wikipedia.org/wiki/Facade_pattern) libraries has declined as various browsers improved/united their API (e.g.: to find elements using CSS selector you can use `document.querySelector()` method instead of jQuery).
+The importance of jQuery and similar [facade](https://en.wikipedia.org/wiki/Facade_pattern) libraries has declined as various browsers improved/united their APIs (e.g.: to find elements using CSS selector you can use `document.querySelector()` method instead of jQuery, event binding can be done by `element.addEventListener()` in all modern browsers instead of jQuery's `$('.selector').click(fn)`).
+Moreover, new libraries and frameworks like [React](https://facebook.github.io/react/) or [Angular](https://angularjs.org/) emerged since jQuery's best times.

 Here is the same example of flight reservation form with jQuery style code -- notice completely different style of accessing elements via CSS selector which is common in jQuery.
 This code